From the Field

 A future of hope and restoration

-We’re focusing on post-storm clean-up and rebuilding as we move into the recovery phase.
+We’re continuing to focus on post-storm clean-up and rebuilding as we move into the recovery phase.
 Our long-term commitments include supporting our partnerships to rebuild 150 homes with building materials such as lumber, drywall, appliances, and more.
+Long after other organizations have often left, we will continue to stand by these communities, dedicated to helping them rebuild and restore their lives with dignity and hope.

 Hands rest on the back of a woman wearing a black T-shirt in a gesture of support during prayer.